-Good Morning, Cooperative Third Graders!
+Good Morning, Cooperative Fifth Graders!

 We've been working on building our classroom community and finding things we have in common.
 When we cooperate together, we can learn more and have fun together.
-Think about times you get to cooperate.
+Think about times when you get to cooperate with others.
 Be ready to share.

-Read the message aloud together but ask students to stay muted.
+Read the message aloud together, but keep students muted due to the delay.
 Point out that we cooperated to read the message.
 Engage students in a conversation about when they cooperate:

 - Playing games

-- Making a meal
+- · Making a meal

 - Helping siblings or parents

-- Sharing the computer
+- · Sharing the computer

-- Doing chores
+- · Doing chores

-Daily Focus: Making simple decisions that lead to the rule-making process.
+Daily Focus: Making simple decisions that lead to the rule-making process